huudangdev/paypal-node-sdk/README.md

 Running test case
 -----------------

-  * Install require npm modules
+  * Install npm modules specified in prerequisite.
-  * Install Mocha javascript test framework, using command 'npm install -g mocha'
+  * Install Mocha javascript test framework, using command 'npm install -g mocha'.
+  * You may need to update timeout in local npm cache file suite.js (eg: this._timeout = 60000;).
-  * Navigate to SDK root and run mocha at command prompt to run all test cases
+  * Navigate to SDK root and run mocha at command prompt to run all test cases.

 Usage
 -----

 To write an app that uses the SDK

-  * copy the paypal-rest-sdk.js file under root lib directory, to your project.
+  * Copy the paypal-rest-sdk.js file under root lib directory, to your project.
   * Obtain your clientId and client secret from the developer portal.
   * Now you are all set to make your first API call.
-Create a reference  variable of paypal-rest-sdk.js in your nodejs file.
+  * Create a reference  variable of paypal-rest-sdk.js in your nodejs file.
+  * Create a http_options variable and initialize by invoking 'configure' method.
-  * First you need to generate authorization token by invoking generateToken method by setting clientId and client secret as shown below
+  * Generate an authorization token by invoking 'generateToken' method by setting clientId and client secret.
-  * Now invoke relevant api (eg: create payment) using your newly generated authorization token.
+  * Invoke a relevant api (eg: create payment) using your newly generated authorization token.
   * A sample api call is shown below.

   ```js